A bond may be considered 'unclaimed' if the bond refund is not paid out when a tenancy has ended.

 Address of the former rental property

-You will need to know at least 3 other things about the tenancy such as:
+At least 3 other pieces of information about the tenancy such as:

 Weekly rent paid